yast/yast-installation/doc/control-file.md

 #### RPM

 It is possible to also modify behavior of installation by RPM.
+There are few requirements for that RPM:

+- It needs to provide the `installer_module_extension` symbol.
-There is few requirements for that RPM.
-At first it needs to provide `installer_module_extension`.
-The second part is to filter out for which product is extension defined.
-It is done by providing `extension_for_product()`.
+- It needs to specify for which product is the extension defined.
-And last but not least it needs the control file.
-Recommended location is `/usr/share/system-roles/*.xml`, but as fallback can be used `/installation.xml`.
+  This is done by providing the `extension_for_product()` symbol.
+- It needs an XML control file.
+The recommended location is `/usr/share/system-roles/<role_name>.xml`, alternatively you can use deprecated path `/installation.xml` (not recommended for new products).

 Example of spec file for RPM: